 Options-based strategies can help investors navigate various market conditions, including the type of elevated rising interest rate, inflation-driven volatility in the market currently.
-These strategies can help investors achieve certain objectives like generating income or managing downside risk.
-For example, compared to traditional equity opportunities, certain option strategies can achieve a more efficient balance of income and growth and increase portfolio yield.
+These strategies can help investors achieve certain objectives like seeking to generate income or managing downside risk.
 Markets are variable, but certain options strategies, including some of those offered by Global X, can help provide investors some stability amid uncertainty.